CMU-IDS-2020/a3-create-a-new-team/writeup.md

 ### Implementation

-In the first round, the layout and initial narrative of this project is designed by `member A` and the implementations of Playground A-D are mostly done by `member A`, which takes around 10 hours (including the tuning of details like dataset cleaning, dynamic docstring, and further modification of type of chart).
+In the first round, the layout and initial narrative of this project is designed by `member A` and the implementations of Playground A-D are mostly done by `member A`, which takes around 10 hours (also including the tuning of details like dataset cleaning, dynamic docstring).
 The implementations of Playground E-F are mostly done by `member B`, which takes around 4 hours.

 In the second round, both members iteratively enhance the layout, chart types, interactions, visual encodings and narratives for expressiveness of visualizations.
 This takes around 5 hours.